 Private educational institutions

 In the budgetary rules for private schools (in French only), this allocation comes under Volet 2 (Sorties scolaires en milieu culturel) of measure 30210 (Activités culturelles), and is reserved exclusively for this use.

 Financial assistance for school field trips to cultural venues covers the following expenses:

 - the cost of transportation to cultural organizations

 - the cost of tickets to shows or events

 - the costs associated with preparation and transfer-of-learning activities offered by cultural organizations

-- supply teaching expenses that make it possible for teachers and other educators to participate in the various phases of field trip projects
+- the costs of providing substitute teachers to allow the teachers and other educators to participate in the various phases of field trip projects